Marco Pannella ten years after his death: a video podcast in four episodes reveals the radical leader

 by Daniele Bellasio and Simone Spetia with Sergio Rovasio

-Ten years after the death of Marco Pannella, the historic radical leader and a central figure in Italian political and civil history, the video podcast 'Marco.
-Do you know who Pannella was?", a four-episode project conceived and presented by Daniele Bellasio, deputy editor of Sole 24 Ore, and Simone Spetia, voice of 24 Mattino on Radio 24, with the participation of Sergio Rovasio, a historic Radical exponent and for many years Pannella's personal secretary.
+Ten years after the death of Marco Pannella, the historic radical leader and central figure in Italian political and civil history, the video podcast "Marco.
+Do you know who Pannella was?", a project in four episodes devised and conducted by Daniele Bellasio, deputy editor of Sole 24 Ore, and Simone Spetia, voice of 24 Mattino on Radio 24, with the participation of Sergio Rovasio, a historic radical exponent and for many years Pannella's personal secretary.

-The video podcast offers a profound and articulate account of Marco Pannella, going beyond the best-known image linked to the great referendum campaigns on divorce and abortion, to restore the complexity of a protagonist capable of affecting the country's customs, political language and democratic culture.
+The video podcast offers a profound and articulate account of Marco Pannella, going beyond the best known image linked to the great referendum campaigns on divorce and abortion, to restore the complexity of a protagonist capable of influencing the customs, political language and democratic culture of Italia.
 An innovator outside the box, endowed with a unique communicative power, who made his body, speech and personal testimony central tools of political action.

 The project is divided into four episodes, in a single issue, each dedicated to a symbolic dimension of Pannella's personality and actions, and is enhanced by the use of unpublished audio from interviews conducted by Daniele Bellasio in November 2006 and published in il Foglio.